adrianhall/apps-on-azure-blog/_posts/2024/06/2024-06-05-swa-deploy.md

 }
 {% endhighlight %}

 This tells Static Web Apps where the index page that I want to use is located.
-Don't forget to check this file into source code control.
+Check this file into source code control.

 ### Deploy the code with the SWA CLI